-Tobacco products and electronic cigarettes are prohibited in all indoor areas, including individual residence hall rooms and common areas.
+Smoking the the use of electronic cigarettes are strictly prohibited in all indoor areas, including individual residence hall rooms and common areas.

-The use of tobacco products and electronic cigarettes by anyone who studies at, works at, or visits a CIA campus is only permitted within the designated areas or structures on campus.
+Anyone studying at, working at, or visiting a CIA campus may only use tobacco products and electronic cigarettes within designated areas or structures on campus.

-To help keep the campus clean, smokers must use the ash urns provided in the designated areas and refrain from disposing of cigarette butts on the ground or the floor.
+To maintain cleanliness on campus, smokers must use the ash urns provided in the designated areas and refrain from disposing of cigarette butts on the ground or the floor.
 Additionally, when using tobacco products that require an individual to eject saliva, an appropriate container must be used to function as a spittoon.